Ernie Gawilan: Asian Para Games

-Summer Paralympics
+ASEAN Para Games

 At the 2015 ASEAN Para Games in Singapore, Gawilan satisfied the Olympic qualifying time of 4:48.29 after he won a gold medal at the men's 400-meter freestyle S8 event with the time of 4:48.49.
 The feat qualified him for the 2016 Summer Paralympics to be held in Rio de Janeiro.
 The result was also an ASEAN Para Games recording beating the former record result of 5:03.09, as well as Gawilan's previous personal best of 4:53.67.
 The performance was followed by another gold at the men's 200 individual medley event.
 Before winning a gold medal at the games, Gawilan clinched the silver medal at the men's 100m freestyle event.